ConfederacyOfGaia/Gaia/zephyrlands.md

 The Genoujians are a dark-skinned, Amazonian race, accustomed to living in inhospitable deserts where the air gets hot enough to fry a turtleduck egg in its shell.
 Genoujian males are treated as slaves, and perform only manual labor, while the females occupy all positions of power, influence, and creativity.

 Genoujian mages (females only) use rune magic exclusively, and are divided into two types:  Rock Scribes, who inscribe their runes on rocks and use these to channel their power, and XXX, who tattoo the runes directly onto their skin.
-In both cases, the runes function identically:  The runemage invokes the power imbued in the rune.
-See the [runemage class description](runemage.md) for the details.
+In both cases, the runes function identically:  The runemage invokes the power imbued in the rune.  <!--See the [runemage class description](runemage.md) for the details.-->  Unlike the rest of the Zephyrlands, the Genoujians did not lose their magical knowledge as part of the Great Devastation.

-PCs from Genouj can be eith male or female, but make sure you play the backgrounds appropriately.
+*[Genouj is not fully fleshed out yet, so PCs cannot originate from here yet.
+Multiclassing into Rune Mage might be an option in the future.]

 #### Selarius, The Elven Homelands